 Many other companies - sole practitioners up to larger firms - can claim to do what we do, but is this really the case?
 Are we exactly the same?
 Likely not.

 First, are the other companies CAPS-trained?
 Many probably are not.
 Make that work for us.
 It an important part of our story and one to be accentuated. let the consumer know what this means to them and why we already have an edge on anyone else they are talking with who does not have this designation.

-Learn what their experience level is in working with the type of home or setting the customer is presenting.
-How many similar situations as they have we completed successfully?
+Learn what the competition's experience level is in working with the type of home or setting the customer is presenting.
+How many similar situations as have they completed successfully?

 How about our strategic network - also of CAPS-trained individuals and firms?
-Few people in our immediate marketplace can approach an assignment such as they are offering with the teamwork, level of experience, and intuitive ability to deliver what they need at the desired budget - whether a medical component or special equipment is part of it or not.
+Few people in our immediate marketplace can approach an assignment such as that being requested, or one for which we are actively marketing ourselves, with the teamwork, level of experience, and intuitive ability to deliver what they need at the desired budget - whether a medical component or special equipment is part of it or not.

 No other company - even within a franchise organization - is going to be exactly the same as another.
 The products may be similar or even in some cases the same, the approach to doing the work may be similar just because of what is required to complete the job, and the final price may be comparable.
 However, no one else is us.
 We have our own values, thought processes, personality, and history that we bring to each job.